bw0rth/pync/docs/source/common/network-testing.rst

    .. code-block:: python

       from pync import pync
       pync('host.example.com 80')

-2. Once connected, send a HTTP GET request and hit enter a couple of times:
+2. Once connected, send a HTTP GET request by typing the following and hitting enter a couple of times:

 .. code-block:: sh

+   ...
    GET / HTTP/1.1

-   ...